jianyangqt/gctb_doc/md/4BayesianAlphabet.md

 **\--fix-pi**

-An option to fix the $\pi$ to a constant (the value is specified by the option --pi below).
-The default setting is to treat π as random and estimated from the data.
+An option to fix $\pi$ to a constant (the value is specified by the option --pi below).
+The default setting is to treat π as random and estimate it from the data.

 **\--pi** 0.05